Manchester United agree fee to sign 17-year-old Man City goal machine McNeill | Goal.com

 Once the deal is concluded it will then go through the Premier League investigation process, which usually takes two to three weeks.

-McNeill would be a boost to Neil Wood's Under-23s side, who have started the campaign without a recognised centre-forward in the squad.
+McNeill will start the season with the club's U18s but could provide a boost to Neil Wood's U23s side, who have started the campaign without a recognised centre-forward in the squad.

 United have been investing heavily in the academy in the last couple of years, bringing in top talent from abroad and around the country in the aim to bolster their ranks.
 Midfielder Hannibal Mejbri was brought in from Monaco for €10m (£9m/$12m) last summer and there have been several new additions this year.